-To save you the trouble of finding it, I will present some of the highlights regarding the safety of spores as used in probiotic supplements.
+I will present some of the highlights regarding the safety of spores as used in probiotic supplements.
 Megaspore is the product that contains the additional spore, B. licheniformis as well as the four other species that are also in Just Thrive.

 These are quotes compiled from the rebuttal:

 The Bacillus species used in Megaspore and Just Thrive are the most widely researched and used in the world.
 There are currently more than a dozen prescription or OTC products marketed around the world through primary care that utilize strains found in MegaSpore.
 The strains found in the product are the most widely used and researched among bacillus.